-Dependency-Track supports the following repositories:
+Dependency-Track supports the following default repositories:

-Outdated Version Tracking
+Outdated Version Tracking #

 One primary use-case for the support of repositories is the identification of outdated components.
 By leveraging tight integration with APIs available from various repositories, the platform can identify outdated versions of components across multiple ecosystems.
-Dependency-Track relies on Package URL (purl) to identify the ecosystem a component belongs to, the metadata about the component, and uses that data to query the various repositories capable of supporting the components ecosystem.
+Dependency-Track relies on Package URL (PURL) to identify the ecosystem a component belongs to, the metadata about the component, and uses that data to query the various repositories capable of supporting the components ecosystem.

-Package URL is natively supported in the CycloneDX BoM specification.
+Package URL is natively supported in the CycloneDX BOM specification.
 By using CycloneDX as a means to populate project dependencies, organizations benefit from the many use-cases Package URL provides, including leveraging repositories to identify outdated components.